Jimbly/LD48/README.md

 * Fix inconsistent player movement and visibility at very low framerates
 * Fix generic UI button sound playing when triggering digging with Space or controller A button
 * Fix tool count position being inconsistent if you descend while at the bottom of the screen
+* Fix score getting in the way of seeing some levels

 ### TODO